 6

-If your firm handles significant client funds, consider whether your cyber policy specifically covers trust account fraud.
-Some standard policies exclude or limit cover for direct financial theft.
-A specialist cyber policy for law firms should address this common risk.
+If your firm processes significant funds through trust accounts, check whether your cyber policy specifically covers trust account fraud.
+Some standard policies exclude or cap cover for direct financial theft.
+A specialist legal profession cyber policy should address this increasingly common risk.

 Frequently Asked Questions